VBayesLab/VBLabDocs/Utilities-Train-Test-Split.md

 ```
 ---
 ## Description
 `[dataTrain, dataTest] = trainTestSplit(data,ratio,Name,Value)` Split arrays or tables `data` into train and test subsets given the split ratio `ratio`.
-If `data` is a struct, then split data stored in struct fields with the same ratio. `Name` and `Value` specifies additional options using one or more name-value pair arguments.
-For example, users can specify if data is randomly splitted or not.
+If `data` is a struct whose fields are arrays or tables, then `trainTestSplit` splits data stored in struct fields using the same ratio. `Name` and `Value` specifies additional options using one or more name-value pair arguments.
+For example, users can specify if data is shuffled before spliting or not.

 See: [Input Arguments](#input-arguments), [Output Argument](#output-arguments), [Examples](#examples)